- Funding opportunities

 Battery research

 A declaration of intent on collaboration in battery research and electrochemistry was signed by the BMBF and the MoE during intergovernmental consultations in 2012.
 Since 2014, there has been a joint 'battery school' between Germany and Israel, GIBS (German Israeli Battery School) for young scientists.
 In September 2016, the joint initiative 'New Materials for Battery Systems – Promoting German-Israeli Research Collaborations' was launched; a second call for proposals was published in 2018.
-The next edition of GIBS is scheduled for 2023.
+The fifth GIBS workshop took place on 2 March 2023 in Israel.

 Funding of young scientists